-Justice Bridget Mary McCormack joined the Michigan Supreme Court in January 2013.
-Before her election to the Court in...
+Chief Justice Bridget Mary McCormack joined the Michigan Supreme Court in January 2013, and became Chief Justice...

 Does work-life balance exist in the day-to-day lives of lawyers?
 Maybe not, and that’s okay.
 From the NEXT Conference 2018, host Rob Mathis gets Michigan Supreme Court Justice Bridget McCormack’s take on how lawyers can balance their careers and personal lives in a healthy way.
 Justice McCormack encourages lawyers to look at their career as a whole and not be too hard on themselves when some days, months, or even years tilt further one way than the other.